-At the same time, the program isn’t ideal for entrepreneurs who are just starting their careers.
-This visa program demands that you have funds, approximately $360,000 in liquid assets and $240,000 to invest.
-Plus, there’s the time to spare while completing the process.
+The Malaysia My Second Home visa program demands that you have funds (approximately $120,000 in liquid assets and $72,000 to invest) and time to spare while completing the process.

-The Best Places to Live in Malaysia Under the Malaysia My Second Home Program
+The Best Places to Live in Malaysia

 The capital, Kuala Lumpur, is both modern and traditional.
 From the centuries-old Chinese Thean Hou Temple, you can still catch a glimpse of modern Kuala Lumpur skyscrapers.

 This mix of tradition and innovation is something that sets Malaysia apart from its neighboring countries.